-The goal of the Long-Range Planning Committee of the Louisiana Emergency Response Commission in 2019 was to address the growing concerns of the use of drones by public & private sectors throughout the State.
+The goal of the Long-Range Planning Committee of the Louisiana Emergency Response Commission in 2020 was to continue addressing the growing concerns of the use of drones by public & private sectors throughout the State.
+Unfortunately, due to the Covid-19 Pandemic, the LERC along with the Long-Range Planning Committees were unable to meet.